vgrazian/ansible-lab/README.md

 # Ansible Lab Environment

 A local Ansible testing environment using Podman on macOS.
 This lab creates a containerized environment with one Ansible controller and multiple nodes for testing and development.
+Includes examples for infrastructure automation, configuration management, and secure secrets handling with Ansible Vault.

 ## Prerequisites